michaelliao/mysql-warp/README.md

 # Models

-A model is an object that has mappings to a table.
-Operations on a model or model instance will execute auto-generated SQL on the table.
+A model is an object that keeps mappings of JavaScript object with a table.
+Operations on a model or model instance will execute auto-generated SQL.

 ## Definition